The Playbooks allow you to define negotiation rules to structure and automate the review of your contracts using AI.

 Once your rules are defined:

-• Click on Publish at the top right to make the playbook active.
+Click on Publish at the top right to activate the playbook.

-• Or click on save as draft to find it in your library until you are ready to publish it.
+Or click on Save as Draft to keep it in your library until you are ready to publish.

 The playbook is automatically linked to the selected contract type.